MarkTrepanier/MarkTrepanier/README.md

 - 🔭 I’m currently working several personal projects and recreating my Portfolio with React.

-- 🌱 I’m currently learning React-Native and Java
+- 🌱 I’m currently learning React-Native and Web-Sockets

-- 💬 Ask me about **React, Postgres**
+- 💬 Ask me about **React**

 - 📫 How to reach me **marktrepanier.cajigas@gmail.com**
 <h4 align="left">Let's make game stuff, ey?</h4>
-<p align="left">For the last few months I have strictly been working on Web Development, but my venture into coding started with game development, coding in C# with Unity Engine.
+<p align="left">I have been focusing on Web Development, but my venture into coding started with an interest in game development, coding in C# with Unity Engine.
 Previously I had worked with the Central Mass Housing Alliance, housing homeless families.
 I would love to mix my new found love for Web Dev with my forever love of games and helping communities!</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">